azavea/raster-vision/docs/qgis.rst

    tar -xvf rastervision_qgis-v0.8.0.tar.gz -C ${QGIS_PLUGIN_DIRECTORY}

 Where ``${QGIS_PLUGIN_DIRECTORY}`` is your QGIS plugin directory.
 See this `GIS StackExchange post <https://gis.stackexchange.com/questions/274311/qgis-3-plugin-folder-location>`_ if you need help finding your plugin directory.

-.. note:: The QGIS Plugin is in the process of being published to the `official QGIS plugin repository <https://plugins.qgis.org//>`_.
-This documentation will be updated once the release is approved.

 QGIS Environment Setup
 ^^^^^^^^^^^^^^^^^^^^^^